atkinssamuel/TensorflowMNISTClassification/README.md

 *Figure 2: Fully-connected training accuracy plot*

+The fully-connected model achieved a testing accuracy of 97.2%.

 ## Convolutional Model
 This model begins with two convolutional-pooling layers followed by three fully-connected layers.
 The Leaky-ReLU activation function is applied to the output of each convolutional layer and immediately followed by max-pooling.
 The parameters used for all 5 layers are illustrated by the code snippet, below: